Most people have never heard of Guyana. The ones who have gone rarely forget it.

 Georgetown

 Georgetown, the capital of Guyana, holds a unique charm and several distinctive features that make it special.
+It’s a low-key capital with colonial architecture, lively markets, and a strong food scene, best experienced as a short stay before heading into the interior or after returning from the rainforest and savannahs.

 Sunset Cruise & Roosting Scarlet Ibis

 Navigating beneath the Demerara Harbour Bridge, your boat docks by a mangrove, a favored nightly spot for diverse bird species.
-With the sun dipping beyond the river’s horizon, you can indulge in cold drinks and local snacks (fondly called “cutters” in Guyana).

 Amidst this tranquil scene, vibrant Scarlet Ibis, graceful Snail Kites, majestic Herons, and three distinct Egret varieties grace the sky, finding refuge in the mangroves as night descends.